Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Main results

 Regarding regularity issues, we note that the spreading speed $c^\star$ in Theorem \ref{thm:constant_case} is only Lipschitz-continuous as a function of $c_A$ and $\lambda_1$ (see also Figures~\ref{fig:constant_patch_with_constant_speed} and~\ref{fig:constant_patch_with_constant_speed_lambda1}).

-We continue with two corollaries confirming that if the patch $[A(t),A(t)+L]$ moves either too slowly or too fast, with explicit thresholds given by the preceding theorem (accounting for $\lim_{L\to+\infty}\lambda_1(L)=-r_2$), then it has no effect and the front is locally pulled, even in the presence of arbitrary oscillations.
+We continue with two corollaries confirming that if the patch $[A(t),A(t)+L]$ moves either too slowly or too quickly, with explicit thresholds given by the preceding theorem (accounting for $\lim_{L\to+\infty}\lambda_1(L)=-r_2$), then it has no effect and the front is ``locally pulled'' even in the presence of arbitrary oscillations.
+Here, by ``locally pulled'', we mean that the front is pulled in the standard classical sense as in \cite{Holzer_Scheel,Garnier_Giletti_Hamel_Roques}, that is, the speed of the front is determined by linearization at the leading edge that lies directly ahead of the front (\textit{linear determinacy}); this is in contrast with the nonlocal linear determinacy of the speed in the nonlocal pulling case, where the environment far ahead of the front influences significantly its speed.

 \begin{cor}[Slow patch] Assume

 Then the front is locally pulled: $\underline{c}=\overline{c}=2\sqrt{r_3}$. \end{cor}

 \begin{cor}[Fast patch] Assume